Once Upon A Time, Big Marijuana Sales Meant Long Sentences

 I convinced the judge to impose a misdemeanor.
 During the arguments I asked for mercy for my client under the circumstances.
 It was also important to let the judge know that by imposing a felony, he was leaving his court open to multiple challenges by the civil attorneys involved in the case.
 He clearly didn't want to go there.

 Sometimes the law is impacted by appealing for mercy and both practical and economic conditions.
-Fortunately in my client's case, he benefitted by both.
+Fortunately because of my client's unfortunate case, he benefitted by both.
 Afterward I provided him with bus fare to return to his mother's home, where both of them could address their own grief and that of their family.

 Practice area(s): Criminal Defense